ncatlab/nlab-content/pages/7/9/7/1/11797/content.md

 * Wikipedia, _[Abel-Jacobi map](http://en.wikipedia.org/wiki/Abel&#8211;Jacobi_map)_

-Remarks on generalization to the more general context of [[ababelian geometry]] are in
+Remarks on generalization to the more general context of [[anabelian geometry]] are in

 * [[Minhyong Kim]], _Galois Theory and Diophantine geometry, 2009 ([pdf](http://www.ucl.ac.uk/~ucahmki/cambridgews.pdf))